 Acquired angioedema is an immune system disorder characterized by swelling that can be anywhere on the body, although the lips and the skin around the eyes are the most frequently affected.

-	The tongue and the mucous membranes of the throat, mouth, and intestines may also swell.
-If the swellings in these areas becomes too severe, they can block the digestive system or the airway and become painful and life-threatening.
+The tongue and the mucous membranes of the throat, mouth, and intestines also may swell.
+If the swellings in these areas become too severe, they can block the digestive system or the airway and become painful and life-threatening.
 Such cases require immediate medical attention and emergency treatment.

 When severe swellings occur in the mouth or throat, they can block the airways and make it difficult to breathe.
 This can quickly and unexpectedly turn into a life-threatening emergency; asphyxiation due to a blocked airway is the most common cause of death related to acquired angioedema.

 The prognosis of all types of angioedema is generally good with treatment.
 However, with acquired angioedema, an underlying immune system problem is usually present, causing the swellings and affecting the individual’s overall health.

 Acquired angioedema occurs when levels of a protein called C1-inhibitor (C1-I) are too low.
 This protein blocks the activity of two other proteins; plasma kallikrein and coagulation factor 12.
 These two proteins are important for blood clotting, inflammation, and wound healing.

 As a part of their normal function, these proteins also increase the production of bradykinin, which causes blood vessels in the deep layers of the skin to widen and let fluid flow into the tissues, causing swelling.
 When there isn’t enough C1-I protein available, bradykinin levels can get too high and cause an angioedema attack.